 It’s a wonderful, inventive show the combines action, drama and humour with a Western-like storyline and feel, all set in the Star Wars universe.
 And while Star Wars fans will enjoy all the small references and easter eggs, even those who know very little about that universe can enjoy the series, as it’s not a direct continuation of any of the stories from the movies.

-Other than Mando, most of the other Disney+ originals are aimed at children/teenagers, with a few documentaries thrown in.
-From High School Musical: The Musical: The Series, to Diary of a Future President and even a live-action version of The Lady And The Tramp.
+Other than these two, most of the other Disney+ originals are aimed at children/teenagers, with a few documentaries thrown in.
+From High School Musical: The Musical: The Series, to Diary of a Future President and even a live-action version of The Lady And The Tramp, as well as the four Star originals.

-So, it’s true that Netflix didn’t have any Netflix Originals when it started either – but the streaming world has changed, and launching a new streaming service with such a small collection of totally new productions is a bit of a disappointment.
+So, it’s true that Netflix didn’t have any Netflix Originals when it started either – but the streaming world has changed, and streaming service with such a small collection of totally new productions is a bit of a disappointment.

 Disney+ VS Netflix, Amazon Prime Video and NOW TV

-Normally it would be unfair to compare a streaming service that just launched, with veteran giants like Netflix and Prime Video.
-But with Disney throwing so much content, money and marketing at its new service – comparisons have to be made.
+With Disney throwing so much content, money and marketing at its streaming service – comparisons have to be made.

 As for the content, Netflix is sort of a Content-Supermarket that has, well, a bit of everything.
-From dramas to thrillers, from kids-shows to gritty horror films.
-Last August, Netflix UK had 1,493 TV titles and 3,722 movies.
+From dramas to thrillers, from kids-shows to gritty horror films, with hundreds of films and TV shows being added every month.

-Then there’s Amazon Prime Video, which is similar to Netflix in that it tries to give something to everyone, although it doesn’t have as many original shows as Netflix.
-And around last August, it had 1,406 TV titles and 15,651 movies.
+Then there’s Amazon Prime Video, which is similar to Netflix in that it tries to give something for everyone, although it doesn’t have as many original shows as Netflix.

 NOW TV do go for blockbusters and more recent films with their Cinema Pass – but it costs more, and – it won’t have any of the Disney films, now that Disney+ is around.